Choihojun/Deep-ML/README.md

 # Deep-ML
-This repository is for praticing everything of Deep RL
+This repository is for praticing everything of Deep RL & Toward advanced AI researcher in Energy and battery field

 ## Part1.
 Introduction